Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 ### Open access books show increased usage for under-served populations and low to middle income countries

 Overall, we find OA books having to reach more countries globally than non-OA books.
 Figure 3 also presented some evidence that OA books see improved usage for traditionally under-served countries and low to middle income countries.
 To explore this in more detail we focus on the anonymised downloads, which are solely attributed to OA books (as non-OA books can only be accessed if subscribed to,  i.e., logged access).
 In particular, we can examine usage in countries that do not otherwise have access to Springer Nature books in digital formats.
 Usage of OA books was identified in a wide range of countries that recorded zero usage of the non-OA books in the data set.
 Of these countries where only OA books recorded usage, over twenty were from Africa.
-Usage of OA books from countries that do not otherwise purchase Springer Nature non-OA ebook titles totalled {{ text_data.new_countries_total_downloads }} downloads, representing {{ text_data.new_countries_downloads_pc }}% of the total anonymous usage of OA titles.
+Usage of OA books from countries that do not otherwise purchase Springer Nature ebook titles totalled {{ text_data.new_countries_total_downloads }} downloads, representing {{ text_data.new_countries_downloads_pc }}% of the total anonymous usage of OA titles.

 ![](anon_where_no_logged.png)